GSA-TTS/identity-handbook/_articles/onboarding.md

 Each Login.gov team has their own personalized [GDoc/Onboarding Template / Checklist](https://drive.google.com/drive/folders/1Zq00M0H4QzXTLvFK3IMN-vhMcsKkx0f3?usp=sharing), you'll get one of these documents when you start at Login.gov.

-The following onboarding tasks are applicable to all employees.

-## For new Login.gov team members to complete themselves
+## For all new Login.gov team members to complete themselves

 - Familiarize yourself with the [Login.gov Handbook]({{site.baseurl}})
 - Watch a [Login.gov authentication overview](https://drive.google.com/file/d/1UFq0OAHgbLdPUXXj6FAIgSxtLyAfYxSa/view)